Find Affordable College Courses

 Waltham, MA

-You’ll join some of the best and brightest minds around you if you attend Brandeis University.
-The school came in at #4 on this year’s Most Popular Online Information Technology Schools in Massachusetts list.
+You’ll be in good company if you decide to attend Brandeis University.
+It ranked #4 on our 2023 Most Popular Online Information Technology Schools in Massachusetts list.
 Brandeis is a medium-sized private not-for-profit school located in the city of Waltham.

 #5